scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 A detailed writup of *message flow* can be found on the Cesium blog at
 <INSERT URL>.
 It allows us to implement trivially modern data flow
-models such as `Flux <https://facebook.github.io/flux/>`_, where information always flows in one direction: from frontend to backend via API calls, and from backend to frontend via WebSocket communication.
+models such as `Flux <https://facebook.github.io/flux/>`_, where information always flows in one direction: from front end to bac kend via API calls, and from back end to front end via WebSocket communication.

 .. [^channels] At PyCon2016, Andrew Godwin presented a similar